Let’s cut to the chase: the “60% of skincare products absorb into your bloodstream” is bullshit.

 Just because everyone is repeating something, it doesn’t make it true.
-People still think that buying your own house where you live in is an investment (even if they pay exorbitant taxes every year and won’t ever make a penny back on said house – hint: it’s NOT an investment if it’s NOT making you money).
+People still think that buying a house in is an investment (even if they pay exorbitant taxes every year and won’t ever make a penny back on said house – hint: it’s NOT an investment if it’s NOT making you money.
+And yes, it’s ok to buy a house, but it’s a purchase, not an investment).
 But I’m disgressing.

 Repetition doesn’t make truth.
 If you want to know if something is true or not, stop listening to your colleague at work and turn to science.

 Let’s use science to debunk this myth once and for all, shall we?

 - Your Skin Is NOT A Sponge